darrehanrasool/Herbalist/README.md

-# the website might not produce output its deployed on render it need adavance image processing power it will work  fine on your pc
 # HerbEsentia - Medicinal Plant Identification System
+#  @Darrehan
+ the website might not produce output its deployed on render it need adavance image processing power it will work  fine on your pc

 ![HerbEsentia Logo](static/images/favicon.ico)